How to use the ladder of inference for better decisions

 After we select data, we consider it in the context of our own past experiences and beliefs.
 Instead of analyzing data objectively on its own, we look at it subjectively through the lens of our experience.

-Reality check: You worked with the design team last year too, and they were able to publish articles quickly (within a day or so).
-However, you don’t know that they’ll have the same bandwidth this year.
+Reality check: You worked with the design team last year, too, and they published articles quickly (within a day or so).
+However, you don't know that they'll have the same bandwidth this year.

 4. Make assumptions

-At this point, we start to make assumptions—often without considering whether they’re valid or not.
-When we make an assumption, we start to apply the context from step three to our particular situation.
-We only consider the assumptions we’ve made and disregard any alternative explanations or viewpoints for our situation.
+At this point, we start making assumptions, often without considering whether they're valid.
+We apply the context from step three to our particular situation.
+We only consider the assumptions we've made and disregard any alternative explanations.

 Example assumption: This project is almost exactly like the one you did last year, so it will take you a similar amount of time to write and publish each blog post.